Travel Vaccines and Advice for the Vatican

 Outside of Catholic clergy, there are no visas or other documents issued for the Vatican.
 All travel is to, through or from Italy.

-What Is the Climate Like in The Vatican?
+What Is the Climate Like in the Vatican?

 Vatican City is a small city-state located within Rome, Italy, so the weather there is similar to Rome.
 The climate in Rome is generally mild with cool, damp winters and hot, dry summers.
 Spring and autumn are usually the best times to visit, as the temperatures are mild and the weather is pleasant.